 Subscribe and get your free 10 page guide to Tomatoes.
 I'll show you how to start them from seed, the best care practices, and how to harvest them.
 Plus, you'll get 4 tomato recipes delivered straight to your inbox.

 Every plant can benefit from fertilizer, but potted vegetables really need it to thrive.
-Ideally, you should use a slow release fertilizer twice a season, or some sort of water-soluble fertilizer, like Miracle Grow or a homemade compost tea, once a week.
+Ideally, you should use a slow-release fertilizer twice a season or some sort of water-soluble fertilizer or homemade compost tea once a week.

-Mistake 7: Letting the Bugs Eat Your Garden Alive
+7. Letting birds & Bugs Eat Your Garden Alive

-If there’s any lesson I learned the hard way this year, it’s to protect my investment.
-From birds eating all my young beets and lettuce, to moths eating my cruciferous vegetables, to an outbreak of powdery mildew, my garden had a hard time flourishing.
+If there’s any lesson I learned the hard way when first starting my container garden, it was to protect my investment.
+From birds eating all my young beets and lettuce to moths eating my cruciferous vegetables to an outbreak of powdery mildew, my garden had a hard time flourishing.

-Mistake 8: Giving Up and Labelling Yourself a Brown Thumb
+10. Giving Up and Labelling Yourself a bad gardener

-If you’ve had an experience like mine this year, it doesn’t mean you can’t grow anything.
-It just means that you made some mistakes and you’re going to learn from them next year.
+If you’ve had an experience like mine, it doesn’t mean you can’t grow anything.
+It just means that you made some mistakes and that you’re going to learn from them next year.